trallnag/prometheus-alert-model-for-python/README.md

 [![codecov](https://codecov.io/gh/trallnag/prometheus-alert-model-for-python/branch/master/graph/badge.svg)](https://codecov.io/gh/trallnag/prometheus-alert-model-for-python)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-This project provides the Pydantic models `AlertGroup` and `Alert` in addition to a number of useful utility methods that perform actions on alert data.
+This project provides the Pydantic models `AlertGroup` and `Alert` that represent a payload from Prometheus Alertmanager.
+In addition, it also includes a number of useful utility methods that perform actions on alert data.
 It can be used as a drop-in wherever you want to work with Prometheus Alertmanager alert payload data.

 A prominent example for using it is a FastAPI route that receives alert payloads.
 Simply add `AlertGroup` as a parameter to the handler.
-Utilities include actions like adding and removing labels and annotations or updating them by adding prefixes and suffixes.

 <!-- omit in toc -->
 ## Features